 Often furniture does not need to be completely stripped and refinished, and will benefit from less aggressive care called “refurbishing.”
 The first step is to thoroughly clean it to remove built-up dirt and wax.
 If most of the original finish is still intact, it may just need a little light sanding and touch-up staining to match the original finish, with a final coat of varnish or other protective finish.
 This is far less time consuming and costly than complete refinishing.
 Furniture refurbishing is frequently advised for antiques, because usually the less done the better.

-Need to find a pro for your furniture refinishing?Find Pros
+Ready to start your furniture refinishing?Find Pros

 Antique Furniture Refinishing